Democrats abandon indoor Capitol meal for new House members after photo raises eyebrows

 By evening, the new members event was changed to grab-and-go.
-The House’s newest legislators were already in the capital for an orientation like no other, filled with face masks and new precautions.
+The House’s newest legislators were already in the capital for an orientation like no other, filled with masks and new precautions.

 “Our office strictly follows the guidance of the Office of Attending Physician, including for this dinner,” tweeted Drew Hammill, a spokesman for Pelosi.
 “To be a further model for the nation, this event has been modified to allow Members-elect to pick up their meals to go in a socially-distanced manner.”

 Hammill emphasized later, as members picked up boxed meals and left, that there would be “no group dinner.”
-Republicans will also have a new members dinner, but House Minority Leader Kevin McCarthy’s (R) office did not immediately respond to inquiries about their plans.
+Republicans will also have a new members dinner, but House Minority Leader Kevin McCarthy’s office did not immediately respond to inquiries about their plans.

 Democratic leaders have been more cautious than Republicans as the pandemic transforms congressional operations.
 In a historic shift, the Democrat-dominated House has been voting remotely, while the GOP-dominated Senate continued with in-person business.